 Personal Independence Payments, Work Capability and other assessments), taxation,

 5. Measurement and reporting methods, e.g social mobility, unemployment

 The invitation was published on the Chair’s website at debbieabrahams.org.uk and on this website.
 It was circulated on social media.
 Direct invitations were sent to various government departments, public institutions, charitable groups and individuals who work in fields related to the inquiry’s scope and was sent for information to members of the Group.

 We also asked for other qualitative and quantitative evidence, from the grey literature as well as peer-reviewed publications.

-We have received four personal submissions and seven organisation submissions.
+We have received four personal submissions and seventeen submissions from nine organisations.
 You can read the submissions here.